jonifreeman/ajatusasana.fi/viherlaakso.markdown

 **Joogameditaatio**

 Tunnin aluksi avataan kehoa rauhoittavilla joogaliikeillä ja pranayma hengitysharjoituksilla.
 Joogaan kuuluu olennaisena osana meditaatio, ja joogaliikkeiden tehtävänä onkin valmistaa keho istumameditaatioon.
 Tunti sopii kaikille.

-<a id="english"></a>
-**Yoga in English**

-This yoga class is gentle in its capacity to strengthen the body, mind and soul.
-Combining asanas (yoga poses) from different traditions in a safe way is a key to a lifelong yoga practice.
-This class will help you to tune in to your body in native English language.
-The class is open also to Finnish speakers who want to enhance their English.

 <a id="dog"></a>
 **Koirakkomeditaatio ja rentoutus**